David Acomba

-David Acomba is a Canadian television and film producer/director whose television programmes have been featured on CBS, ABC, PBS, CBC, CTV, BBC, Channel 4, Showtime, and HBO.
+David Acomba (born 1944) is a Canadian film producer and director whose television programmes have been featured on CBS, ABC, PBS, CBC, CTV, BBC, Channel 4, Showtime, and HBO.

 Early life and education

-David Acomba was born (1944) and raised in Montreal, Quebec, and attended Bishop Whelan High School in the suburb of Lachine.
+David Acomba was raised in Montreal, Quebec, and attended Bishop Whelan High School in the suburb of Lachine.
 In the early 1960s, he attended Northwestern University in Evanston, Illinois, where he majored in Film and Television.
 In 1967, he attended film school at the University of Southern California at Los Angeles where he received a Master of Performing Arts degree.

 Career in film

 Creative history

 Acomba moved to Toronto in 1969 and began producing and directing specials for Canada's national network.
 A musically oriented director, Acomba began in 1969 by directing a television special for the Canadian Broadcasting Corporation, Mariposa: A Folk Festival, with Joan Baez and Joni Mitchell.
 He then directed the first U.S. television network rock special for PBS (NET), Welcome To The Fillmore East, with Van Morrison, Albert King and The Byrds.

 In 1973, he won the Canadian Film Award for Best Direction for his feature film Slipstream, about a popular disk jockey's struggle for personal and professional integrity, with music by Eric Clapton and Van Morrison.
 In the autumn of 1974, he was asked to film George Harrison's North American Dark Horse Tour.

 In 1978, he was chosen by George Lucas to direct the CBS Star Wars Holiday Special.
 He was a classmate of George Lucas at USC film school.
 Acomba, used to substantial artistic control as a film director, felt there was a wide creative divide between himself and the shows television producers.
 He chose to leave the project after finishing a few scenes, including the Mos Eisley cantina musical number and Jefferson Starship.
 During the subsequent prescheduled pause in shooting he was replaced by Steve Binder.

 In 1980, he directed the feature-length drama/performance film Hank Williams: The Show He Never Gave.
 The movie was screened at TIFF, the London Film Festival, Filmex in Los Angeles, and featured on HBO.
 It was also screened at a TIFF retrospective in 2017.

 In the early 1980s, Acomba pioneered television skating specials with Strawberry Ice for the CBC.
 The format combined visual story telling utilizing ground breaking visual effects with Olympic level skating choreography.
 The production won many international awards and was shown in over 45 countries.
 This success led to his producing and directing the Magic Skates special for Mace Neufeld and ABC.